How to Start a Legal Consultancy Business in Dubai (2026)

 What is a Legal Consultancy in Dubai?

-A legal consultancy is a licensed business activity that allows you to provide legal advice in Dubai and across the UAE.
-You operate as a legal advisor in Dubai by offering guidance, documentation support, and advisory opinions without appearing in local courts.
+A legal consultancy is a licensed business activity that allows you to provide legal consultancy services in Dubai and across the UAE, supporting clients with a wide range of legal matters and broader legal needs.
+You operate as legal consultants in Dubai by offering guidance, documentation support, and advisory opinions without appearing in local courts, while helping clients navigate the complexities of UAE law, ensure compliance with local regulations, and receive tailored solutions for their legal needs.
+These services also help clients handle complex issues and complex matters under UAE law and within the local legal system.

-What Services Can Legal Consultants in the UAE Offer?
+What Legal Consultancy Services Can Legal Consultants in the UAE Offer?

 • Legal advice on UAE and international laws